At least 7 people hurt in shooting that halted Boston parade, police say

 “As a result of officers responding very quickly to the scene they were able to run towards not only the gunfire but actually apply tourniquets and help to all the victims of the gunshots,” Cox said.

-Police have asked anyone with video evidence or those witnessed the shooting to contact police with details.
+Police asked anyone with video evidence or those who witnessed the shooting to contact them.

-The city’s annual Caribbean Carnival was expected to take place with two separate parades on Saturday in the area, according to a local traffic advisory.
+“Despite the horrible event that occurred this morning, Boston Carnival is still on!!!!” the carnival association said via Instagram and Facebook.

+“The rest of the day is going to be a really wonderful celebration,” Wu said.

-The daylong carnival, which dates to 1973, usually draws thousands of people for a cultural celebration that includes a steelpan competition and a masquerade ball, according to its website.
+The daylong event, which dates to 1973, usually draws thousands of people for a cultural celebration that includes a steelpan competition and a masquerade ball, according to its website.

 The-CNN-Wire